-96007 Drug Disposition6cp; 6hpw, on campus; availability: students enrolled in the Master of Pharmacy course only
+96007 Drug Disposition6cp; 6hpw, on campus; availability: Master of Pharmacy students only

 Requisite(s): 96002 Concepts in Pharmaceutical Sciences AND 96003 Pharmaceutics